My Destiny (Lionel Richie song): Critical reception

 Bryan Buss from AllMusic described the song as "classic, smooth Richie".
 J.D.
 Considine noted its "low-key vocals and understated, fatback groove".
-Larry Flick from Billboard wrote, "Lively pop/R&B instrumentation, a la Simply Red, triggers his most relaxed and spirited vocal in years.
+Larry Flick from Billboard magazine wrote, "Lively pop/R&B instrumentation, a la Simply Red, triggers his most relaxed and spirited vocal in years.
 Familiarity of chorus will assist in winning friends at urban, top 40, and AC levels.
-Far more satisfying than the previous "Do It To Me"."
+Far more satisfying than the previous 'Do It to Me'."
 Fell and Rufer from the Gavin Report commented, "A love song with a brilliant beat, this fresh Richie track from his retrospective album, Back to Front, is sure to be a crowdpleaser."

 Music video

 In the accompanying music video for "My Destiny", directed by Mary Lambert, Richie sings in front of four dancing supermodels with his shirt unbuttoned.